Spheroidal Molecular Communication via Diffusion: Signaling Between Homogeneous Cell Aggregates: GREEN’S FUNCTION FOR THE BOUNDARY VALUE DIFFUSION PROBLEM

 In the spherical coordinate system, the Fourier transform of \eqref{out_fick_rx} is re-written as

-According to the reaction in \eqref{RC1}, the effective diffusion inside the receiving spheroid is modeled as
+According to the reaction in \eqref{RC1}, the effective diffusion \textit{inside the receiving spheroid} is modeled as

-where $\mathcal K$ is the net reaction rate of molecules \textit{A} due to the binding process characterized by the reaction chain \eqref{RC1}.
+where $\mathcal K$ is the net \textit{A} molecule reaction rate due to the binding process characterized by the reaction \eqref{RC1}.
 The boundary conditions at the border of the spheroid are given by \eqref{BC2} and \eqref{BC1}.
 We have solved the problem and obtained the series-form expression \eqref{Eqsd11} in Appendix \ref{APXA}.